At the youthful age of 28, GRAMMY Award winning music executive Amir Windom has experienced unprecedented career success.

 AimerAmour: You frequently say, “Be more than successful, be significant”, can you explain your definition of success versus significance?

 I want to leave a legacy that matters; I want to leave a legacy that my family can be proud of.
-The success part is winning GRAMMY’s, having platinum plaques, ‘money, cars, clothes, the o’s, I suppose’ (laughs).
-The significance is when you improve the lives of others around you.
+The success part is winning GRAMMY’s, having platinum plaques, ‘money, cars, clothes, the h**’s, I suppose’ (laughs).
+Significance is when you improve the lives of others around you.
 That’s how a legacy is built beyond the money and success of someone’s career.
 Those who have truly done things to enhance the lives of others are those who really go down in history as the most memorable.
 That’s how I differentiate success from significance.

 AA: How do you create marketing strategies to get fans to buy music when they can just get it for free?